-The performance guarantee is normally released within 45 days starting from the date of issue of the final acceptance certificate by the Project Manager.
+The performance guarantee is normally released within 60 days starting from the date of issue of the final acceptance certificate by the Project Manager.
+However, for contracts applying General Conditions previous to PRAG 2015 version the time period for release is 45 days.